Red House Painters

-Red House Painters were an American rock band, formed in San Francisco, California in 1988.
-They were one of the most prominent acts associated with the slowcore/sadcore subgenre.
-Fronted by primary songwriter Mark Kozelek (vocals, guitar), the band also included drummer Anthony Koutsos and bass guitarist Jerry Vessel.
-Guitarists Gorden Mack and Phil Carney both performed with the band during separate six-year tenures.
+Red House Painters were an American rock band formed in Atlanta, Georgia, in 1988.
+Founded by singer-songwriter and guitarist Mark Kozelek, along with drummer Anthony Koutsos, the band relocated to San Francisco, California where they were joined by bassist Jerry Vessel and guitarist Gorden Mack in 1989.
+Phil Carney would later replace Gorden Mack as the band's guitarist.
+The group released 6 studio albums and an EP, before dissolving in 2001, and are considered to be a pioneering act of the slowcore subgenre.

-In 2001, Red House Painters quietly dissolved, with Koutsos, Vessel and Carney continuing to record and perform with Kozelek under his new guise Sun Kil Moon until 2010.

 History

 While in Atlanta, Georgia, Ohio-born Kozelek became friends with Anthony Koutsos, a drummer.
-He then moved to San Francisco, California, adding guitarist Gorden Mack and bassist Jerry Vessel to complete the line-up for Red House Painters.
+Following the breakup of his former band, God Forbid, Kozelek and Koutsos decided to form a new band, called Red House Painters, in 1988.
+Despite some live and studio efforts, the pair found trouble getting signed to record labels in Atlanta.
+They then moved to San Francisco, California, in 1989, adding guitarist Gorden Mack and bassist Jerry Vessel to complete the line-up for Red House Painters.
 After forming, the group played the San Francisco scene extensively, and recorded demos from 1989 to 1992.
 The band were signed to 4AD in 1992, on the strength of a demo tape passed to 4AD boss Ivo Watts-Russell by American Music Club frontman Mark Eitzel.

 Between September 1992 and March 1995, the band released three LPs, one double LP, and one EP.
 Their first 4AD release was an album made up of demos entitled Down Colorful Hill.
 In 1993, the group came out with two self-titled records (now commonly referred to as Rollercoaster and Bridge because of their cover artwork).

-In early 1994, they released an EP entitled Shock Me, featuring two cover versions of an Ace Frehley-written KISS song.
+In early 1994, they released an EP entitled Shock Me, featuring two cover versions of an Ace Frehley–written Kiss song.
 The introspective Ocean Beach followed in spring 1995.
 Founding guitarist Gorden Mack left shortly after the album's release, and he was replaced shortly thereafter by Phil Carney.

 While Kozelek was beginning work on a solo project, he parted ways with 4AD after a tumultuous relationship, so Songs for a Blue Guitar was eventually released on Island Records subsidiary Supreme Recordings/Polygram in summer 1996.
 The album featured lengthy guitar jams and cover songs, and was the band's biggest seller in the U.S. By early 1998, their sixth album was completed.
 However, the band was beginning to dissolve, and major label mergers during the late 1990s would leave the record in limbo; it was not until 2001 that Old Ramon was issued on the Sub Pop label.